amh4r/react-drag-and-dock/README.md

-# React Drag and Drop
+# React Drag and Dock

-Create free-floating panels that "snap" into designated targets.
+Create free-floating panels that "dock" into designated targets.
+Panel docking does not cause its children to remount.

 [CodePen Demo](https://codepen.io/goodoldneon/pen/WPraLE)